 The application and selection schedule

 There will be one call for Seed Fund Grant applications per calendar year.
-For 2017, the application deadline date is May 19, 2017.
+The 2019 application period closed May 17, 2019.
 The application form is here.
 The application checklist is here.
 FAQs are here.
 A Budget Template is provided.

 Upon the application deadline, applications are reviewed by the WIFV Executive Director for completeness and eligibility.
 Following review of your application for completeness, it will be forwarded to the WIFV Seed Fund Grant Selection Committee.
 The Selection Committee will meet within 60 days of the application deadline and notification of the results will be forwarded to you within one week of that meeting.
 If you have been selected for a Seed Fund Grant, your first payment will be part of the notification.

 Please do not contact any WIFV staff or Board Member with an inquiry about your application status during the selection process.
 You will be notified as soon as the selection committee results are known.

 A WIFV Seed Fund Selection Committee is responsible for evaluating applications and selecting the projects for which WIFV will provide a Seed Fund Grant.
 This selection committee will be composed of WIFV members.
 The Executive Director is a part of the committee as well as at least two sitting WIFV Board Members.
 Selection Committee members may include non-WIFV professionals from national media associations or film-related companies.
 The identity of the selection committee members will not be revealed until selection decisions are distributed and only upon request by Seed Fund Grant recipients.

 There is no application fee for the WIFV Seed Fund for Documentary Filmmakers.